 David Tucker, 30, is a former mixed martial artist from various circuits.
 This is his 1st year as a wrestling official, but has experience from various promotions outside of wrestling.
 As the new guy, Tucker is going to be a hard ass on most of the wrestlers.
 He knows his holds and his throws, so he can see a choke from a mile away.
 Brought on by Juan Cardillo and Danny Smith, Tucker knows that he will be expected to be on his best behavior during his probationary time.
 However, Alexander Haven has allowed him leeway to fight back, if assaulted by a talent.
 Inexperienced in bump taking, but will continue a match.

-Dr. Mark Furman, 54 is the chief physician employed at the EWA, and is always at ringside.
+Dr. Mark Furman, 54 is the chief physician employed at the EWA, and is always at ringside or in gorilla position.
 Due to various assaults by the Fallout and HATE, Furman has taken a harder stance on treatment.
 Ever since making the tough decision to retire George Abjornson, Furman’s jovial mood has hardened.
-The doctor doesn’t have any qualms about refusing to clear a wrestler to compete due to injury.
+The doctor doesn’t have any qualms about refusing to clear a wrestler to compete due to injury, often causing conflict between he and Executive Assistant Stacy Vandervort.

 Dr. Charles Pope, 56, is a board certified licensed psychiatrist based out of Boston, and is kept on retainer by the EWA.
 Dr. Pope’s involvement with the EWA began in the summer of 2016, when then-co-owner Michael Draven forced the members of The Youth to undergo mandatory counseling sessions, paying Dr. Pope handsomely for his time.
 After Alexander Haven gained full ownership of the EWA, he recognized the value in having Dr. Pope’s services and kept him on retainer, occasionally ordering various EWA talent to visit his offices, such as Indrid Calder, Grace Goeren and Chris Kage.
 Dr. Pope is a very calm man, and is not easily rattled.
 He has an uncanny ability to deflect questioning from his patients to get them to reveal their inner thoughts and secrets.
 Little is known about Pope’s personal life other than that he is homosexual, a detail revealed when Alyssa Marie Haven attempted to manipulate him with her sexuality – an effort that failed.